grsadrian/landing-page/README.md

 - Work with Git, GitHub and code versioning

 ## Contribute
 If you have any suggestions or suggestions for improving this project, please consider contributing.
-Make a clone, create a new branch, and open a pull request.
+Fork this project and open a pull request.
 Suggestions are always welcome. 🗣️

 ### Disclaimer
 All images used are free, taken from [Unsplash](https://www.unsplash.com) and GitHub itself. 🆓